Q&A: What Ohio Travel Businesses Want To Know

 Q. How do we handle customers that are not masked or don’t comply with the physical distancing policies?

 First, make sure you establish policies for what you will require and for noncompliance.
-As face coverings are not mandatory for retail customers, each business should establish its policies on whether or not to require (the Governor is highly recommending this be put into place.)
+As face coverings are not mandatory for customers, each business should establish its policies on whether or not to require (the Governor is highly recommending this be put into place.)
 Create some scenarios for your employees on what to do should customer noncompliance be an issue based on your policies.

 Q. So many medical experts keep saying the cotton homemade masks give you 2% protection.
 Love to see the governor address the effectiveness of each type mask.